Descanso Gardens Botanical Garden, located in the La Canada neighborhood of Los Angeles County, California.

 The Descanso Café is a great place to grab a bite to eat and is located near the Gardens entrance.
 It is open for service from 9 a.m. to 4:30 p.m. and sells sandwiches and lunchtime specials with outdoor seating to enjoy the meal.

 Descanso Gardens is located at 1418 Descanso Drive, La Canada Flintridge, CA 91011.
 Parking is free.
-From the San Fernando Valley area, expect a 30-minute drive, from downtown LA its 20 minutes.
+From the San Fernando Valley area, expect a 30-minute drive; it’s 20 minutes from downtown LA.